Dr. Maryam Mahanian, DTCM, RAc

 • Insomnia

-*Keep in mind that a woman may have one, some, or none of these symptoms.
+*Keep in mind that you may have one, some, or none of these symptoms.

 How Chinese Medicine Offers Ways to Treats Menopause Symptoms?